stu-bell/generator-stui5/README.md

 ## Yeoman
 Writing a yeoman generator is pretty straight forward.
 There's a good tutorial at [yeoman.io](http://yeoman.io/authoring/).
 You can either write your own generator or enhance this one (fork your own or open a pull request).

+The simplest way to modify the generator is to change the files in the templates folders.
+Placeholder values inside `<%` tags are swapped out with values passed in from the index.js files of the corresponding sub-generator.
+For example, in `view/templates/template.view.xml` is a placeholder `<%= viewName %>`, which will be replaced by whatever the value of the `viewName` property in the writing method of `view/index.js`.
+These values will come from arguments or config, see the yeoman.io tutorial for more details.

 In the index.js files of each sub-generator are methods called in sequence by Yeoman.
 This sequence is called the [run loop](http://yeoman.io/authoring/running-context.html) and is worth familiarising yourself with if you plan on tinkering with the generator.
 The run loop methods are:
 - initializing